top of page

 Upward.

-When ambiguity consistently escalates to the founder, fatigue is not personal failure.
-It is structural imbalance.
+When ambiguity consistently escalates to the founder, the fatigue that follows is not a personal failure.
+It is a structural imbalance.

 When the System Defaults to Escalation

-Most companies build structure around baseline conditions.
+Most businesses build structure around baseline conditions.
 Clear roles.
 Defined processes.
 Logical reporting lines.

-But real companies operate in variability.
+But real businesses operate in variability.
 Scope shifts.
 Revenue timing changes.
 Information arrives late.
-Departments interpret priorities differently.
+Teams interpret priorities differently.

-If the system cannot absorb those variables, someone must.
+If the structure cannot absorb that variability, someone must.

 That someone is usually the founder.